janwilmake/contextarea/README.md

 - https://openapisearch.com for APIs
 - https://arxivmd.org for ArXiv papers

-Are you a high-agency product engineer?
-Join the [Context Building Club](https://contextbuilding.com) to get access to the most advanced and high-agency prompting techniques before everyone else.

 ## Result format

 Any contextarea URL is available as HTML, JSON, or Markdown.
 Browsers return HTML by default while developer or apis like `curl` or `fetch` default to markdown.
 You can control the output by appending `.json/.md/.html` or by specifying an `accept` header.